19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 There are many ways for you to save money while traveling.

-• Some camping grounds to consider are Chena River Wayside, Rivers Edge RV Park & Campground, Riverview RV Park, Ice Art Park and Tanana Valley Campground and RV Park.
-Iโ€™m not an avid camper but I would not recommend camping in the winter.
-Get an Airbnb, a dry cabin (a cabin without running water) or couch surf if you must.
+• Some camping grounds to consider are Chena River Wayside, Rivers Edge RV Park & Campground, Riverview RV Park, Ice Art Park, and Tanana Valley Campground and RV Park.
+Iโ€™m not an avid camper, but I would not recommend camping in the winter.
+Get an Airbnb, a dry cabin (a cabin without running water), or couch surf if you must.

-• Visiting in the offseason can help you book certain hotels and tours at a lower price.
+• Visiting in the offseason can help you book hotels and tours at a lower price.
 Besides, car rental prices will be significantly cheaper if you visit outside the peak season.

 Safety in Fairbanks, Alaska